Lynext/memorpy/README.md

 Have fun !
 ## Other examples
-Have a look at [mimipy](https://github.com/n1nj4sec/mimipy) that dumps passwords from various processes memory
+Have a look at [HattoriBot](https://github.com/hrt/HattoriBot) that has written a game hack using this fork

 ## Contact
 by mail: contact@n1nj4.eu